Unlocking Japan: Expand Your Horizons by Renting a Car

 Japanese Translation of Driver's License

-Holders of driver's licenses from certain countries can drive with a Japanese translation of their license instead of an IDP.
+Holders of driver's licenses from certain countries must drive with a Japanese translation of their license instead of an IDP.
 This applies to:

 Switzerland